 An ornamental flowering almond (Prunus glandulosa) entrances you in early spring when its bare branches suddenly burst into flower.
-These small trees, native to China, are often multi-stemmed shrubs about four or five feet high, with lovely white or pink flowers.
+These small trees, native to China, are often multi-stemmed shrubs about 4 or 5 feet (1-1.5 m.) high, with lovely white or pink flowers.
 Pruning a flowering almond tree annually is a good way to keep the tree full and compact.
 If you want to learn how to prune a flowering almond, read on.

 Pruning Flowering Almonds